kobi-2/kobi-2/README.md

 **kobi-2/kobi-2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-- 🔭 I’m currently working on (as if): a dsp project 😑
+- 🔭 I’m currently working on (as if): nothing really 😑
 - 🌱 I’m currently learning (if i get anytime after all the rest i take 😛):  web dev
 - 🤝 I’m looking to (ehem) collaborate on : almost anything exciting 😅
 <!-- - 👯 I’m looking to collaborate on: -->